pallets/flask/docs/patterns/javascript.rst

     const user_url = {{ url_for("user", id=current_user.id)|tojson }}
     fetch(user_url).then(...)

-However, you might need to generate a URL based on information you only know in JavaScript.
+However, you might need to generate an URL based on information you only know in JavaScript.
 As discussed above, JavaScript runs in the user's browser, not as part of the template rendering, so you can't use ``url_for`` at that point.